Alluraviteja/chess-js/README.md

 **Features:**

-  **Two-Player Gameplay:** Designed for two players to play on a single machine.
+    **1. Two-Player Gameplay:** Designed for two players to play on a single machine.

   **Interactive Chessboard:** Click-and-move functionality for moving chess pieces.